 Much like audio, film production fascinates me.
 Ideally I’d quite like to be paid to lurk around on film sets and watch all the exciting goings on like some sort of live behind the scenes DVD feature, but as far as I’m aware that isn’t a legitimate job.
 Instead I’ll settle for spending hours quoting the Lord of the Rings script along with the film.

 I find baking therapeutic.
 Some run bubble baths, others curl up with a good book, I combine as many different kinds of sugars, fats and elaborate decorations as possible to create delicious little delicacies that I can

 eat straight out of the mixing bowl feed my friends / family / colleagues / hairdresser with.

 Disclaimer: I like animals more than humans.
 When I was little I wanted to be a vet, but then I realised this would mean seeing the animals I loved so much in pain and thus decided against the idea.
-Now I’m just a wildly embarrassing dog mum, posting far too many photos of my wolf pup Zeno on the internet.
+Now I’m just a wildly embarrassing dog mum, posting far too many photos of my wolf pup Kylo on the internet.

 I spent four years working as a wedding co-ordinator at an award winning wedding venue.
 I started working there to earn a bit of money during my university years but ended up staying far longer than I probably should have once I graduated just because I couldn’t bear the thought of not being a part of someone’s special day every weekend.
 I was (embarrassingly) known for being the one who would always cry during speeches even though I didn’t actually know the bride and groom, and now love sharing all the emotions and knowledge I’ve got stored up with readers of wedding magazines.